junyi-xie/sapranos-pizza/README.md

 - Able to view the products...
 - Able to see their order...
 - Able to receive an invoice/confirmation mail...
+- Able to edit any items...
+- Able to delete (select few) items..

-## Login to Admin Panel ##
+## Login to Admin Panel/Dashboard ##
-Although  not _required_, I will include an admin panel, which can be used to view your orders, edit products, and more.
+In the dashboard you have few key modules, in which you can view, update or delete the items.
+Most of the modules are part of the webshop, for example, the price, what products you sell and how many there are left of a certain product.
+Just explore the dashboard for yourself.

-**Note:** to add an admin account, you will have to manually insert/create a new account into the database.
+**Note:** to add an admin account, you will have to manually insert a new account into the database or you can create an account inside the webshop.

 ```php
 $pdo->exec("INSERT INTO accounts SET id = NULL, image_id = NULL, username = 'admin', password = password_hash('admin', PASSWORD_DEFAULT), email = 'admin@admin.com', phone = '0', admin = 1, account_created = date("YmdHis"), last_login = 0");
 ```

-Now that you have inserted a new account, you can simply login to the admin panel with admin/admin.
+Now that you have inserted or created a new account, you can simply login to the admin panel/dashboard with admin/admin.

 ## Database ##
 📃 [sopranos.sql](https://github.com/junyi-xie/sopranos/blob/main/sopranos.sql), feel free to import it into MySQL.